 You can extend the life of your content by creating a highlight reel of the most exciting moments in your stream.
 Additionally, you can create small snippets of content from the larger video and re-purpose it for other platforms.
 This acts as both a recap for the people who have seen the broadcast and a teaser for those who haven’t.

 Starting a live feed for your business is easy.
 All you need is a smartphone and you’re ready to go.
 But, if you want to go one step further and increase the production value, here is how you can get started.

 Invest in Quality Equipment

-The last thing you need to complete your setup is a good light set up.
-Lighting is something that can setup the mood of your stream.
-For day time broadcasting, the daylight is sufficient to create a cozy ambience.
-However, invest in two to three ring lights if you’re streaming after the evening.
+The last thing you need to complete your setup is a good light setup.
+Lighting is something that can set up the mood of your stream.
+For daytime broadcasting, the daylight is sufficient to create a cozy ambiance.
+However, invest in two to three-ring lights if you’re streaming after the evening.

 Stream Simultaneously on Multiple Platforms

-There’s two ways to stream on multiple platforms.
-You can open your Social media channels simultaneously on your phone or you can use a streaming software.
+There are two ways to stream on multiple platforms.
+You can open your Social media channels simultaneously on your phone or you can use streaming software.

-The alternative is a streaming platform like Castr.io, Restream and Switchboard.
-In contrast to direct streams, a streaming platform will take your original feed and distribute it to your social media channels on it’s own servers and take load off your bandwidth.
+The alternative is a streaming platform like Castr.io, Restream, and Switchboard.
+In contrast to direct streams, a streaming platform will take your original feed and distribute it to your social media channels on its own servers and take a load off your bandwidth.
 For a smooth experience and simulcasting, streaming platforms are the way to go.